Lebanon

 Lebanon has been affected by a political and economic crisis that caused its currency to depreciate by over 90%, and which has been exacerbated by the Beirut port explosion.
 The country’s endemic corruption, the legacy of Lebanon’s civil wars, and a weak legal protection framework make securing justice for the poorest and marginalised populations extremely challenging.

-Legal Action’s legal aid lawyers work closely with LAW Network’s international lawyers to develop innovative legal strategies designed to increase access to justice for survivors of sexual and gender-based violence (SGBV), the stateless, and other groups who have suffered human rights violations and abuses.
+LAW was established in Lebanon in 2018 with lawyers work closely with LAW Network’s international lawyers to develop innovative legal strategies designed to increase access to justice for survivors of sexual and gender-based violence (SGBV), the stateless, and other groups who have suffered human rights violations and abuses.

 100%